Protecting the Planet

 Telematics have played an important role in not only efficient routing, but also to help monitor driver behaviour.
 Our Training Academy has enabled us to train over 300 LGV drivers, which includes Safe and Fuel Efficient Driving, alongside the reward-scheme for monitored driver behaviour, we have seen the results of a startling 15—20% improvement in fuel efficiency, emissions, and eventually air quality.

 We are also focussing our concerns on waste and trying to understand the end-of-life of our various products.
 An innovation that has come from this is our waste screening system for the temporary stud operation.
 It has managed to divert 90% of this waste stream away from landfill by separating the plastic studs from the original aggregate mixture.
 We have also implemented in-office recycling initiatives, planned PPE recycling, as well as trying to reuse certain materials.
-However, we have a stringent system of waste management under our group wide ISO 14001 Environmental Management System to help monitor an understand our waste streams. click below to see more details about our initiatives.
+However, we have a stringent system of waste management under our group wide ISO 14001 Environmental Management System to help monitor an understand our waste streams.

 As mentioned above, we are doing our best to monitor and reduce fuel usage via many different innovations, improvements and initiatives.